NoUselessTech/nouselesstech.github.io/README.md

 We are a built around a "pay what you can" model with a suggested donation of $50/hr for standard services.
 We understand that technology is important in modern living and don't want costs to get in the way where possible.
 All donations will be used to enhance services offered.

+## Location

+You can reach the team at the Mercantile in Madison MN.

+601 1st Avenue
+Madison, MN 56256

 ## Founder

 Connor Peoples is based out of Minnesota, USA in the middle of nowhere.
 He's got four kids, three dogs, a clowder of cats, and a failing homestead.
 Technology is his life long passion.